Agents Page

 If all you want is to run Node-RED inside Docker/Kubernetes/OpenShift, you can simply select it from the dropdown list of images when creating an agent.
 This image is essentially a normal NodeAgent with the Node-RED package preloaded for faster startup times.

 If you want to run what we previously referred to as “remote Node-REDs,” you will now use NodeAgent instead of PM2.
-Simply fork or clone the Node-RED agent package and deploy it into your OpenFlow.
+Simply fork or clone the Node-RED agent package and deploy it into your OpenCore.
 You can now schedule that on any agent.

 The old approach would set up PM2 to keep Node-RED running, but we can accomplish this using NodeAgent now.
 This also allows for better remote management and monitoring, centralized updating, remote debugging using port forwarding, and much more.
 So, the functionality is still there, just deployed a little differently.